Local search for efficient causal effect estimation: Experiments

-LVIDA's poor performance in Group II datasets reinforces our argument in the Introduction section that there is a need for causal effect estimation using local causal structure learning.
-The complexity for optimally learning a global structure increases exponentially with the number of variables, and employing a heuristic to improve the efficiency.
-Efficient implementation deploying heuristics, like FCI and rFCI comprise the quality of a learned structure.
-In contrast, the complexity for learning a local structure increases polynomially with the number of variables and is easier to be scaled up to larger datasets.
-The performance of $CE^{2}LS$ and EHS have demonstrated this.
+The poor performances of LVIDA-FCI and LVIDA-rFCI on Group II datasets reinforce our argument in the Introduction that there is a need for causal effect estimation using local causal structure learning.
+The complexity for optimally learning a global structure increases exponentially with the number of variables, and the current PAG learning methods are error-prone in edge orientations.
+LVIDA-FCI and LVIDA-rFCI each obtain a possible set of adjustment sets from a learned PAG, and both depend heavily on the quality of the PAG.
+This has been demonstrated by the (better) performances of EHS and $CEELS$, both having not used heuristics, but EHS is inefficient as a result of global search, and $CEELS$ is efficient due to the local search.

-As we can see, $CE^{2}LS$ can obtain unbiased estimates in both the datasets without latent variables and the datasets with latent variables.
-Moreover, $CE^{2}LS$ can deal with $M$-bias in datasets very well.